 Long said that neither side in the national debate is coming up with a solution: “The problem still is there.
 The problem is in Washington, D.C.”

-The U.S. government is scheduled to send another group of undocumented immigrants to Murrieta for processing on Friday, a union official for Border Patrol agents said.
-Hadden also said he was told to expect 140 immigrants every 72 hours, with the next group scheduled to arrive on Friday, the Fourth of July.
+The local controversy was to continue with a town hall meeting scheduled for 6:30 p.m PT Wednesday.
+The U.S. government is scheduled to send another group of undocumented immigrants to Murrieta for processing on Friday, the union official for Border Patrol agents said.

 Earlier Wednesday, immigration rights advocates denounced the protesters.

 “It is deplorable that people espousing anti-immigrant hate language created unnecessary tension and fear for immigrant mothers and their children,” Pedro Rios, a community representative of the San Diego Immigrant Rights Consortium, said in a statement.
 “Even more concerning is that elected officials in the City of Murrieta instigated this tension.
 Mothers and their children on these buses have suffered through enough trauma.”

 The furor in Murrieta illustrated the conflict between protecting the borders and ensuring the safety of detained immigrants and children.

 Protester Ellen Meeks said the country’s identity has eroded with an influx of undocumented immigrants.

 “I just wish America would be America again because it’s not, and it’s not just pointed to the Hispanics,” Meeks said.
 “Everybody needs to go through the legal ways.”

 Other protesters told CNN affiliate KGTV said they wanted immigrants to follow the legal process to enter the United States.